microsoft/terminal/doc/user-docs/index.md

 ## Configuring Windows Terminal

-At the time of writing all Windows Terminal settings are managed via a Json file.
+At the time of writing all Windows Terminal settings are managed via a json file.

 From the `down` button in the top bar select settings (default shortcut `ctrl-,`)